 Sometimes, the AI might not connect your intent with the database.

 In those cases, it hands the conversation to a human agent.
 If it involves voice, there’s an extra step for voicebots – the AI’s response changes from text to speech, and you hear the voice response in real-time.

 This is where the conversational AI chatbot starts learning from itself.
 Depending on how happy you were with the answer, the AI gets better for the next chat.
 With each talk, businesses collect lots of data with different questions and ways of asking.
 They use this data to teach the AI more.
 Over time, you get faster and more accurate answers, making your experience better when talking to a machine, or an AI tool.

 What is the Future of Conversational AI?

 The conversational AI market is growing at a rapid pace.
-The global market size of conversational AI in 2021 was USD 6.8 billion and is expected to grow to USD 18.4 billion by 2026.
+The global market size of conversational AI is expected to grow to USD 18.4 billion by 2026.

 This growth is in part due to the digitisation of customer interactions, innovation in technology and the changing customer demands.